 Distance: 40 miles out and back

-Elevation gain: 1620 ft
+Elevation gain: 3050 ft (RWGPS)

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

 Check out the Visitor’s Center.
 Learn why they built the lighthouse halfway down the cliff face.
 Ask about lighthouse keeper suicide rates.
 Hike down to the lighthouse if you’ve got the legs.
 Gaze out to sea in hopes of glimpsing passing whales.
 Ride back.
 Watch for wildflowers, cows, deer, raptors.
 Let all the crap that we accumulate in our lives melt away.

 There are bathrooms and water at the lighthouse complex, but nothing between Inverness and there.

 Pt.
-Reyes Station is on our Bakeries Ride route, so all the riding discussed there is available to you.
+Reyes Station is on our Chileno Valley Road/Tomales Bay Loop route, so all the riding discussed there is available to you.
 If you have big tires you could ride the smooth dirt of Bear Valley Trail from the Bear Valley Visitor Center to Arch Rock, a wonderful trail with a postcard coastal arch at its end.
 Bring walking shoes—the last leg of the trail is closed to bikes, but you can ride the bulk of it, lock your bike to the bike rack thoughtfully provided, and walk the remainder.

-I know this is a bike site, but off the bike there is a huge amount of hiking and exploring to do in this area, so you might want to bring some walking shoes, a lock, and a backpack.
-First among equals is the hike to Chimney Rock, which takes you to a dramatic rock formation amid coastal cliffs—do it at the right time in the spring and the wildflowers are world-class.
+I know this is a bike site, but off the bike there is a vast amount of hiking and on-foot exploring to do in this area, so you might want to bring some walking shoes, a lock, and a backpack.
+First among equals is the hike to Chimney Rock, which takes you to a dramatic rock formation amid coastal cliffs—do it at the right time in the spring and the wildflowers are world-famous.
 Native plant enthusiasts come long distances to see them, and the Rangers give free wildflower tours.
 Second is the Bear Valley Trail (see above).
 While you’re there don’t miss the Bear Valley Visitor Center, which is extensive and state-of-the-art.
 The outhouse across the parking lot from the main building must have cost more than my house.
-I’m also particularly fond of the hiking in Tomales Bay State Park, which lies within Pt.
+I’m also fond of the hiking in Tomales Bay State Park, which lies within Pt.
 Reyes National Seashore.